arafatm/arafatm.github.io/secret/interview.system.design.md

 8. Cloud storage returns blocks to the block servers.
 9. Client 2 downloads all the new blocks to reconstruct the file.

-Notification service
+#### Notification service

 To maintain file consistency, any mutation of a file performed locally needs to be informed to other clients to reduce conflicts.
 Notification service is built to serve this purpose.
 At the high-level, notification service allows data to be transferred to clients as events happen.
 Here are a few options:
-- Long polling.
+- _Long polling_.
 Dropbox uses long polling [10].
-- WebSocket.
+- _WebSocket_.
 WebSocket provides a persistent connection between the client and the server.
 Communication is bi-directional.

 Even though both options work well, we opt for long polling for the following two reasons:
-- Communication for notification service is not bi-directional.
+- _Communication for notification service is not bi-directional_.
 The server sends information about file changes to the client, but not vice versa.
-- WebSocket is suited for real-time bi-directional communication such as a chat app.
+- _WebSocket is suited for real-time bi-directional communication_ such as a chat app.
 For

 Google Drive, notifications are sent infrequently with no burst of data.

 With long polling, each client establishes a long poll connection to the notification service.
 If changes to a file are detected, the client will close the long poll connection.
 Closing the connection means a client must connect to the metadata server to download the latest changes.
 After a response is received or connection timeout is reached, a client immediately sends a new request to keep the connection open.

-Save storage space
+#### Save storage space

 To support file version history and ensure reliability, multiple versions of the same file are stored across multiple data centers.
 Storage space can be filled up quickly with frequent backups of all file revisions.
 Three techniques are proposed to reduce storage costs:
-- De-duplicate data blocks.
+- _De-duplicate data blocks_.
 Eliminating redundant blocks at the account level is an easy way to save space.
 Two blocks are identical if they have the same hash value.
-- Adopt an intelligent data backup strategy.
+- Adopt an _intelligent data backup strategy_.
 Two optimization strategies can be applied:
-- Set a limit: We can set a limit for the number of versions to store.
+- _Set a limit_: We can set a limit for the number of versions to store.
 If the limit is reached, the oldest version will be replaced with the new version.
-- Keep valuable versions only: Some files might be edited frequently.
+- _Keep valuable versions only_: Some files might be edited frequently.
 For example, saving every edited version for a heavily modified document could mean the file is saved over 1000 times within a short period.
 To avoid unnecessary copies, we could limit the number of saved versions.
 We give more weight to recent versions.
 Experimentation is helpful to figure out the optimal number of versions to save.
-- Moving infrequently used data to cold storage.
+- _Moving infrequently used data to cold storage_.
 Cold data is the data that has not been active for months or years.
-Cold storage like Amazon S3 glacier [11] is much cheaper than
+Cold storage like Amazon S3 glacier [11] is much cheaper than S3.

-S3.

-Failure Handling
+#### Failure Handling

 Failures can occur in a large-scale system and we must adopt design strategies to address these failures.
 Your interviewer might be interested in hearing about how you handle the following system failures:
-- Load balancer failure: If a load balancer fails, the secondary would become active and pick up the traffic.
+- _Load balancer failure_: If a load balancer fails, the secondary would become active and pick up the traffic.
 Load balancers usually monitor each other using a heartbeat, a periodic signal sent between load balancers.
 A load balancer is considered as failed if it has not sent a heartbeat for some time.
-- Block server failure: If a block server fails, other servers pick up unfinished or pending jobs.
+- _Block server failure_: If a block server fails, other servers pick up unfinished or pending jobs.
-- Cloud storage failure: S3 buckets are replicated multiple times in different regions.
+- _Cloud storage failure_: S3 buckets are replicated multiple times in different
+  regions.
 If files are not available in one region, they can be fetched from different regions.
-- API server failure: It is a stateless service.
+- _API server failure_: It is a stateless service.
 If an API server fails, the traffic is redirected to other API servers by a load balancer.
-- Metadata cache failure: Metadata cache servers are replicated multiple times.
+- _Metadata cache failure_: Metadata cache servers are replicated multiple times.
   If one node goes down, you can still access other nodes to fetch data.
 We will bring up a new cache server to replace the failed one.
-- Metadata DB failure.
+- _Metadata DB failure.
-- Master down: If the master is down, promote one of the slaves to act as a new master and bring up a new slave node.
+- _Master down_: If the master is down, promote one of the slaves to act as a new master and bring up a new slave node.
-- Slave down: If a slave is down, you can use another slave for read operations and bring another database server to replace the failed one.
+- _Slave down_: If a slave is down, you can use another slave for read operations and bring another database server to replace the failed one.
-- Notification service failure: Every online user keeps a long poll connection with the notification server.
+- _Notification service failure_: Every online user keeps a long poll connection with the notification server.
 Thus, each notification server is connected with many users.
 According to the Dropbox talk in 2012 [6], over 1 million connections are open per machine.
 If a server goes down, all the long poll connections are lost so clients must reconnect to a different server.
 Even though one server can keep many open connections, it cannot reconnect all the lost connections at once.
 Reconnecting with all the lost clients is a relatively slow process.
-- Offline backup queue failure: Queues are replicated multiple times.
+- _Offline backup queue failure_: Queues are replicated multiple times.
 If one queue fails, consumers of the queue may need to re-subscribe to the backup queue.

 ### Step 4 - Wrap up

 In this chapter, we proposed a system design to support Google Drive.
 The combination of strong consistency, low network bandwidth and fast sync make the design interesting.
 Our design contains two flows: manage file metadata and file sync.
 Notification service is another important component of the system.
 It uses long polling to keep clients up to date with file changes.

 Like any system design interview questions, there is no perfect solution.
 Every company has its unique constraints and you must design a system to fit those constraints.
 Knowing the tradeoffs of your design and technology choices are important.
 If there are a few minutes left, you can talk about different design choices.

 For example, we can upload files directly to cloud storage from the client instead of going through block servers.
 The advantage of this approach is that it makes file upload faster because a file only needs to be transferred once to the cloud storage.
 In our design, a file is transferred to block servers first, and then to the cloud storage.
 However, the new approach has a few drawbacks:
 - First, the same chunking, compression, and encryption logic must be implemented on different platforms (iOS, Android, Web).
 It is error-prone and requires a lot of engineering effort.
 In our design, all those logics are implemented in a centralized place: block servers.
 - Second, as a client can easily be hacked or manipulated, implementing encrypting logic on the client side is not ideal.

 Another interesting evolution of the system is moving online/offline logic to a separate service.
 Let us call it presence service.
 By moving presence service out of notification servers, online/offline functionality can easily be integrated by other services.

-Congratulations on getting this far!
-Now give yourself a pat on the back.
-Good job!

 ### Reference Materials
 1. Google Drive: https://www.google.com/drive/